Adinarayanreloaded/Adinarayanreloaded/README.md

 ### Hi there 😊

-I am passsionate about AI,ML and DataScience.
+I am passsionate about AI,ML and Data Science.
 Happy to learn and grow together.

 - 🔭 I’m currently working on Programming and Data Science
 - 🌱 I’m currently learning: Python, AI and ML .